decant09/reiki/README.md

 </details>

 #### Database Schema
 Pre-project planning involved generating an entity relationship diagram.
 This was done in order to create a clear plan as to how all of the database models interact with each other.
 This was also done to determine what data fields were needed for each model.
+The Blog model was not implemented in this project due to time contraints.
+The relationship between each model and another is noted in the diagram with "FK" denoting Foreign Key.
+A One To One relationship exists between the User model and the UserProfile model.
 <details>
 <summary>Entity Relationship Diagram</summary>
 <img src="media/readme/database/lucid_erd_diagram.png">